CptHilda0079/CptHilda0079.github.io/_posts/2024-01-07-TryHackMe-Agent_Sudo.md

 We can reverse image search this online:
 ![image](https://github.com/user-attachments/assets/8cd0e437-4c60-493b-9ae7-3a0c0cb24082)

-Now to gain root privilages...
+Now to gain root privileges...
-We can check what privilages we have using
+We can check what privileges we have using
 ```
 james@agent-sudo:~$ sudo -l
 [sudo] password for james: